Randy Bachman remembers Chuck Berry, whose every record was a guitar lesson

 Some night when the place was sold out and jammed, he’d ask the promoter for more money-and get it!
 In later days, he show up with his guitar and any rhythm section would back him up.
 He brought the guitar styles of T-Bone Walker, Charlie Christian, and many others into his hillbilly shenanigan lyric re-writes, added in a backbeat, great sidemen like Johnny Johnson at Chess Studios in Chicago and made his own brand of rock and roll.

-When the Beatles, Stones and other British groups recorded Chucks songs, they were embraced by a whole new generation of fans.
+When the Beatles, Stones and other British groups recorded Chuck's songs, they were embraced by a whole new generation of fans.
 His music will live on forever.

 The last time I saw Chuck was eight years ago at the 100 Club in London England.
 He was 82 years old.
-He didn’t tune his guitar properly, forgot his lyrics but was totally fit and wearing a Hawaian Shirt and Captains Cap.
+He didn’t tune his guitar properly, forgot his lyrics but was totally fit and wearing a Hawaiian shirt and Captains cap.
 The audience sang along and knew every lyric.

 His song list was the history of Rock and Roll.
-That night in London, I was grateful to see him once more and flashed back to the Easter weekend in Wpg when I was 18, the Seattle Pop Festival when I was 26 and how he changed my life and so many other guitars players.
-Keith Richard and many other have beed disciples of Chuck for years.
+That night in London, I was grateful to see him once more and flashed back to the Easter weekend in Winnipeg when I was 18, the Seattle Pop Festival when I was 26 and how he changed my life and so many other guitars players.
+Keith Richard and many other have been disciples of Chuck for years.

 I thank Chuck for every lick he played, lyric he twisted, songs he wrote and records he made.
 I’m going to dig out my Chuck Berry blond Gibson and play some of his songs tonight and I’m going to re-read his biography.